Skip to contents

 Python Backend (ustats)

-The default backend uses the ustats Python package for efficient U-statistic computation:
+The default backend uses the ustats R package, an interface to the Python package u-stats, for efficient U-statistic computation:

 • Handles arbitrary order U-statistics